digitalbazaar/http-signature-header/README.md

     9DWCo2AaYD/rkXtQ==:
 ```

-You can make those headers by using the functions `createSignatureInputHeader` and `createSignatureHeader`.
+You can make those headers by using the `createSignatureInputHeader` and `createSignatureHeader` APIs.

 `createSignatureInputHeader` takes a Map and turns that Map into a `Signature-Input` header.